MuhammadVT/ECE5554_final_project/README.md

 ![](https://github.com/MuhammadVT/ECE5554_final_project/blob/master/CIPS_presentation_final_blank_background/Step1_raw_star_locate.PNG)

-**Step 2)** Write a module in Python to transform from world coordinates (RA/DEC) to image coordinates using the existing pinhole camera model.
+**Step 2)** Write a module in Python to transform from world coordinates (RA/DEC) to image coordinates.
+The transformation from star coordinates to camera coordinates is achieved using spherical geometry and quaternion provided by an onboard star tracker.
+The conversion from camera coordinates to image pixel coordinates uses an ideal pinhole camera model.
 We use this module to take actual star locations (RA/DEC coordinates) from the star database created in step 1 as an input and output the expected precise sub-pixel location in image coordinates based on the pinhole camera model.
 These coordinates are referred to as “reference” coordinates.

 ![](https://github.com/MuhammadVT/ECE5554_final_project/blob/master/CIPS_presentation_final_blank_background/Step2a_coord_transform.PNG)
 ![](https://github.com/MuhammadVT/ECE5554_final_project/blob/master/CIPS_presentation_final_blank_background/Step2_ra_dec_to_pixel_coords.PNG)